Fires continue to burn as Iran probes deadly explosion at key port

 Fires continue to burn a day after a massive explosion tore through Iran’s largest commercial port in Bandar Abbas, as casualties continue to rise.

-The death toll from the massive explosion at Shahid Rajaei Port rose to 25, Iran’s Tasnim news agency reported, quoting an official on Sunday, as firefighters continued with their efforts to put out the fire.
+The death toll from Saturday’s massive explosion at Shahid Rajaei Port rose to 28, Red Crescent chief Pirhossein Koolivand said on Sunday, updating earlier figures reported by state media, as firefighters continued with their efforts to put out the fire.

 Recommended Storieslist of 4 items